Skip to content

 Users can modify the webpage title, favicon, and logo of DataFlux Func.

-When you use DataFlux Func to implement functional requirements and deliver them to customers, you can modify these configuration items to make DataFlux Func more aligned with the customer's specifications.
+When you use DataFlux Func to implement functional requirements and deliver them to customers, you can modify these configuration items to make DataFlux Func better match the customer's specifications.

 Top Notice Bar

-When you deploy multiple DataFlux Func instances, you can use the top notice bar to indicate the purpose of the current DataFlux Func.
+When you have deployed multiple DataFlux Func instances, you can use the top notice bar to indicate the purpose of the current DataFlux Func.

 notice-bar.png